mjparangot/Word-Density-Analysis/README.md

 Node and Tree Structures
 ------------------------

-For this assignment I decided to create my own data structure built upon the HashMap data structure.
+For this I decided to create my own data structure built upon the HashMap data structure.

 In my implementation I made a more specific version called WordTree and WordNode to be used specifically for storing keywords (Strings) as opposed to a generic object.
 However the general structure is independent of whatever datatype needs to be scored.
 For this reason they can just be called NODE and TREE

 A NODE has three components:

-value - the ojbect being stored size - the heuristic value associated with the NODE children - A map of all children of the NODE
+- Value: the ojbect being stored
+- Size: the heuristic value associated with the NODE
+- Children: A map of all children of the NODE

 Just like how each node in a linked list points to the next one, each NODE here points to each of its children using the map.
 The key-value pairing for the map is as follows: